Artist: Antonello da Messina

 Here's something I found that I really, really like:

 Sometimes the saint is loved not simply for his closeness to God but for his patent humanity.
 The saint has a temper, flies off the handle, loses his or her cool in pursuit of a great ideal.
 St. Jerome, the first translator of the Bible into Latin, was famously irascible, once writing that one of his detractors "walked like a tortoise."
 To take another example, St. Peter is beloved not only because he was a great apostle, but for his many flaws: denying Jesus three times before the crucifixion, among them.
 Holiness makes its home in humanity.
 That insight says, “They’re not perfect.
-Maybe I could aspire to this level of achievement.”
+Maybe I could aspire to this level of achievement.”-- James Martin

 It reminds me of that wonderful hymn I learned as a child: "I sing a song of the saints of God..." that quite wonderfully ends, "And I mean to be one too."